govuk-one-login/fraud-rpt/README.md

 ## Transmitter function

-The transmitter function signs a SET and forwards it to the SSF receiver endpoint, as a POST request.
+The transmitter function signs a SET and forwards it to the receiver, as a POST request.
 It is triggered when a SET is received.

 This function:

 1. Signs the SET, using a private key to generate the signature.
 The signed SET and signature are used to create a JWS object.
 This will be the payload of the request.
-The SSF receiver endpoint will use the corresponding public key to verify the signature.
+The receiver will use the corresponding public key to verify the signature.
 2. Obtains an authorization token by sending a request to the /authorize endpoint with your client ID and secret.
    - A client ID and secret will be provided to you by the SSF team.
 3. Generates the request header with an authorization token.
-4. Sends the request to the SSF receiver endpoint.
+4. Sends the request to the receiver.

 ## Helper functions